Informing Our Approach

 In 1992 at the 15th National Computer Security Conference, David Ferraiolo and Richard Kuhn submitted a paper entitled “Role-Based Access Controls”.
 In 2004 this concept became a US standard, the NIST RBAC model.
 Providing people with access to a system based on their role within that system rationalizes and simplifies the reasoning about and management of that access.
 Nothing happens unless through a role.

-• consoles to navigate among ports
+- consoles to navigate among ports

-• the abovementioned policies to act within ports on items according to various conditions
+- the abovementioned policies to act within ports on items according to various attributes such as conditions

 A person can hold any number of roles.
 Organizations can encompass other organizations; ditto for both positions and policies.
-Tasks are composed of whichever actions can be performed on each type of item depending on various conditions, most importantly its status, though also environmental variables such as dates.
+Tasks are composed of whichever actions can be performed on each type of item depending on various conditions, most importantly its status, though also depending on environmental variables such as dates.

 Positions need not be limited to employees of the organization; they may well be for customers or other external people.